 The average collision frequency of antiQNs with the Earth was estimated in Ref.~\cite{Lawson1,Budker2020} assuming that they saturate the local dark matter density $\rho_\text{DM} = 0.3\,\text{GeV}/\text{cm}^3$,

 Note that the populated area of the Earth comprises about 0.9\% of total surface area of the Earth.
 It is reasonable to assume that unexplained explosions on the populated area of the Earth have not been observed for at least 100 years (keeping in mind the mysterious Tunguska event in 1908).
-Requiring that $\langle \dot N\rangle <1$ on this time scale can become a strong constraint on the baryon charge $A$,
+Requiring that $\langle \dot N\rangle <1$ on this timescale can become a strong constraint on the baryon charge $A$,

 Note that in this constraint we have not assumed any mechanisms potentially suppressing annihilation of visible matter with antiQNs except for $\kappa\sim 0.1$.
 Indeed, any of such mechanisms requires additional assumptions about the physics of antiQNs which may be debated.
+Note that for $A> 10^{30}$ the energy released on the last 100 meters under Earth surface may exceed that of atomic bomb.

 If the efficiency of annihilation coefficient is small enough, $\kappa \sim 0.1$, the values of $A<10^{26}$ cannot be excluded by this qualitative consideration (interval $0.1< \kappa<0.5 $ is a natural range for the annihilation of a matter nucleus near antiQN surface since annihilation of the first nucleons causes explosion of the nucleus with probable escape of at least half of remaining nucleons which move outside).
+For an arbitrary value of $\kappa$ we may present a rough estimate for the upper bound on the baryon charge number as:

-Note that for higher value of $A$, observable fountain of hot gases may come from the depth far exceeding 1 m and may significantly increase visible effect of explosion as compared with the TNT equivalent calculated above for 1 m.
+Note that for higher value of $A$, observable fountain of hot gases may come from the depth far exceeding 1 m and may significantly increase visible effect of explosion.
 In addition, antiQN stays hot and continues to radiate x-rays few meters above the ground until its temperature comes to new equilibrium value $T \sim 1$ keV in atmosphere.
-Note that for $A> 10^{30}$ the energy released on the last 100 meters under Earth surface may exceed that of atomic bomb.

-In Ref.~\cite{Budker2020} passage of antiQN was linked to skyquakes, loud explosion-like sounds of unknown origin reported by many people in different regions around the world.
+In Ref.~\cite{Budker2020} passage of antiQN was linked to skyquakes, loud explosionlike sounds of unknown origin reported by many people in different regions around the world.
 However, no observations of fire fountains and holes in the ground associated with skyquakes have been reported.